-Bield's investment portfolio, managed by Baillie Gifford & Co. is classed as a Current Asset rather than a Fixed Asset in the Statement of Financial Position.
-Although the investment portfolio is primarily held for the long term, it is anticipated that Bield will realise some of these investments in order to invest in both the current and new housing stock.
+Bield's investment portfolio, managed by Baillie Gifford & Co, is classed as a Current Asset rather than a Fixed Asset in the Statement of Financial Position.
+Although the investment portfolio is primarily held for the long term, it is anticipated that Bield will realise some of these investments in order to invest in both the current and new housing stock as part of its 2023-28 Strategy.
 Like any investment, Bield's portfolio is subject to turbulence in the global financial markets.
-The portfolio performance has been positive in recent years but the volatility of the markets in the final guarter of 2021/22 has seen a reduction in the holding value at year end to below the March 2021 value.
-The valuation of the portfolio at the end of March 2022 has decreased by £0.7m from the prior year.
+The portfolio performance has been positive in recent years but the volatility of the markets from the economic turmoil during 2022/23 has seen a reduction in the holding value at year end to £5.9m a reduction of £0.6m from the prior year.
 Details are disclosed in Note 14.
-Bield's Board monitors the performance of the investment portfolio with an emphasis on the longer-term performance trend over a three to five-year period.
+Bield's Board monitors the performance of the investment portfolio with an emphasis on the longer-term performance trend over a three to five-year period and sought advice during the year on the portfolio to minimise the risk of the investment due to current volatile markets.